shlinkio/shlink-web-component/README.md

 ### Styles

-Currently, this component depends on `bootstrap`, `@shlinkio/shlink-frontend-kit` and its own stylesheets for proper styling.
+Currently, this component depends on `bootstrap`, `@shlinkio/shlink-frontend-kit` and its own stylesheets for proper styling, although bootstrap is being replaced by `tailwind`.

 Make sure you import stylesheets in the order documented here for everything to work.